polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/executor.md

 The Wasm representation of the Substrate runtime is considered the canonical runtime.
 Because this Wasm runtime is placed in the blockchain storage, the network must come to consensus about this binary.
 Thus it can be verified to be consistent across all syncing nodes.

-The Wasm execution environment is more restrictive than the native execution environment, because it makes few assumptions about the target machine it will run on.
-For example, the Wasm runtime always executes in a 32-bit environment.
+The Wasm execution environment can be more restrictive than the native execution environment.
+For example, the Wasm runtime always executes in a 32-bit environment with a 4 GB memory limit.

 For these reasons, the blockchain prefers to do block construction with the Wasm runtime even though Wasm execution is measurably slower than native execution.
 Wasm execution can help to ensure that block producers create valid blocks.

 ### Native Execution

+The native runtime will only be used by the executor when it is chosen as the execution strategy and it is compatible with the requested runtime version.
 For all other execution processes other than block construction, the native runtime is preferred since it is more performant.
-However, in any situation where the executor determines the native executable should not be run, the canonical Wasm runtime is chosen instead.
+In any situation where the native executable should not be run, the canonical Wasm runtime is executed instead.

 ## Runtime Upgrades